ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 ![Access to the IAM menu](images/access_to_the_IAM_menu_03.png){.thumbnail}

-Each policy is identified by its name, the number of identities linked to it, and the number of actions it contains.
+Each policy is displayed with its name, the number of identities linked to it, and the number of actions it contains.

 > [!primary]
 >
-> The "Advanced mode" button displays the list of all the OVHcloud Managed policies.
-These policies are automatically created by OVHcloud to convert the preexisting NIC Tech and NIC Admin delegation on the new IAM feature.
+> Clicking the "Advanced mode" button shows the list of all the OVHcloud Managed policies.
+These policies are automatically created by OVHcloud to convert the preexisting `NIC Tech` and `NIC Admin` delegation on the new IAM feature.
 >
 > Customers are not allowed to edit or delete these policies.